RagedUnicorn/tf-aws-rg-base/README.md

 ## Purpose

-Projects that use terraform to build their infrastructure on AWS should us an IAM user that has only the privileges he absolutely needs.
+Projects that use terraform to build their infrastructure on AWS should use an IAM user that has only the privileges he absolutely needs.
 That user should not be created by the project itself.
 Instead a new entry for a project can be created inside this repository.
 The user of this repository is privileged enough to create new users for new projects.

 Additionally terraform projects should store their state on a backend such as S3.
 For this an S3 store needs to be preexisting.
 This is also a responsibility of this repository.